vc-thirdparty/vcengine-automation/README.md

 [![Recording simulation to video file](http://img.youtube.com/vi/sq4lEuiQ9qA/0.jpg)](http://www.youtube.com/watch?v=sq4lEuiQ9qA)

 ## Notes ##
 This git repository is not related or managed by Visual Components.
+All trademarks are the property of their respective owners.